 Full sun is best.
 This is usually anywhere from 8-10 hours, or more.
 Blueberries can be grown in areas that do not receive this much light, but the harvest will suffer dramatically.

 When it comes to feeding your Blueberries, they are easily damaged by excess fertilizer.
 Apply the recommended amount from your soil test report and allow 4 inches of rain or an equivalent amount of irrigation between applications.
 A balanced fertilizer of 10-10-10 or something labeled for acidic plants is best.

 Blueberries are produced from buds on 1-year-old wood, pruning should be severe enough to encourage the production of vigorous new growth each year.
-With this being said however, during the first five years little pruning will be required.
-You will want to remove lower twiggy growth, dead or damaged shoots, and weak, spindly growth during this time.
+With this being said, however, during the first five years, little pruning will be required.
+You will want to remove the lower twiggy growth, dead or damaged shoots, and weak, spindly growth during this time.

 Something else to consider is mulching.
 This is the best form of weed control.

 Blueberries may also be troubled by fungal leaf spots, fruit rots, root rot and gray mold.
 The primary insect problems are cranberry fruitworm (which ties the berry clusters together with silk), Japanese beetles and the Oberea stem borer.

 Fungicides labeled for Blueberries will take care of the fungal problems, and insecticidal soaps or insecticides labeled for Blueberries will handle the bugs.
 ALWAYS read the label, I have said it before and I will say it again, IT IS THE LAW!

 You will get the best quality of fruit when it is picked every 5 to 7 days, depending upon temperature, the warmer the temps, the more often you need to pick.